 NC State University

-Formerly the head men’s tennis coach at Illinois State from 2007-13, James comes to Ra-leigh after spending the last four seasons as a second assistant coach at Notre Dame.
+Formerly the head men’s tennis coach at Illinois State from 2007-13, James came to Raleigh after spending four seasons as a second assistant coach at Notre Dame.

 HEAD WOMEN’S TENNIS COACH